marcelomedici/Joint-Project-CA4-Machine-Learning-Module/README.md

 Description: The project aims to study the scenario of the deaths caused by Police's operation in United States of America between 2015 to 2017, investigating the patterns among the variables.

 Content: The original file has been modified in some levels to match an better undertanding of the information.

-The changes below were applied;
+Changes applied:
         Columns such as "armed," "race," and "flee" were modified.
 N/A values were substituted with 'Not Specified.'
         The "age" column was modified, and N/A values were substituted with '0' to keep the column as numerical.
         "Body Camera" and "Signs_of_mental_illness" columns were modified from boolean to string, with 'Yes' and 'No' respectively.